LaboratoryOpticsBiosciences/bioimageloader/README.md

 ## bioimageloader is not/does not

-- a full pipeline for ML/DL
+- _not_ a full pipeline for ML/DL
-- a hub to bioimage datasets (if it ever becomes one, it would be awesome though)
+- _not_ a hub to bioimage datasets (if it ever becomes one, it would be awesome though)
-- overwrite the source data
+- _does not_ host data (only interfaces)
-- does not provide one-click links for downloading data
+- _does not_ provide one-click links for downloading data
+- _does not_ overwrite the source data

 ## Why _bioimageloader_